Hiiirad/personal-notes/Tech Guide/Prometheus/README.md

 ---
 ## Part 03: Prometheus Data (Data Model for Storing Data + Query Language to Interact with Prometheus Data)

+- Prometheus is built around storing time-series data.
+- Time-series data consists of a series of values associated with different points in time.
+- Every metric in Prometheus tracks a particular value over time.

+### Metric Names
+Every metric in Prometheus has a metric name.
+THe metric name refers to the general feature of a system or application that is being measured.

+An example of a metric name: node_cpu_seconds_total

+Note that the metric name merely refers to the feature being measured.
+Metric names do not point to a specific data value but potentially a collection of many values.

+### Metric Labels
+Prometheus uses labels to provide a dimensional data model.
+This means we can use labels to specify additional things, such as which node's CPU usage is being represented.

+A unique combination of a metric name and a set of labels identifies a particular set of time-series data.
+This example uses a label *(It can have more labels)* called CPU to refer to usage of a specific CPU: node_cpu_seconds_total{cpu="0"}

+### Metric Types
+Metric types refer to different ways in which exporters represent the metric data they provide.

+Metric types are not represented in any special way in a Prometheus server, but it is important to understand them in order to properly interpret your metrics.

+- **Counter** : A counter is a single number that can only increase or be reset to zero.
+Counters represent cumulative values.
+Examples: Number of application restarts, Number of HTTP requests served by an application, etc. Example in querying: node_cpu_seconds_total[5m]
+- **Gauge** : A gauge is a single number that can increase and decrease over time.
+Examples: CPU/Memory usage, current active threads, number of concurrent HTTP requests, etc. Example in querying: node_memory_MemAvailable_bytes
+- **Histogram** : A histogram counts the number of observation/events that fall into a set of configurable buckets, each with its own separate time series.
+A histogram will use labels to differentiate between buckets.
+The below example provides the number of HTTP requests whose duration falls into each bucket.
+Histogram also include separate metric names to expose the *_sum* of all observed values and the total *_count* of events.
+  - prometheus_http_request_duration_seconds_bucket{le="0.3"}
+  - prometheus_http_request_duration_seconds_bucket{le="1.0"}
+  - prometheus_http_request_duration_seconds_sum
+  - prometheus_http_request_duration_seconds_count
+- **Summary** : A summary is similar to a histogram, but it exposes metrics in the form of quantiles instead of buckets.
+While buckets divide values based on specific boundaries, quantiles divide values based on the percentiles into which they fall.
+Like histograms, summaries also expose the *_sum* and *_count* metrics.
+This value represents the number of HTTP requests whose duration falls within the 95th percentile of all requests or the top 5% longest requests: prometheus_http_request_duration_seconds{quantile="0.95"}

 ---
 ## Part 04: Visualization